 ❄Storing suggestions

-Fridge - Matcha balls will last in the fridge for up to a week.
+Fridge - Matcha balls will last in the refrigerator for up to a week.

 Freezer - These energy balls are freezable too and can be frozen for up to 3 months.
-Let them thaw and soften slightly at room temperature before enjoying.
+Let them thaw and soften for a few minutes at room temperature before enjoying.

 ❔Commonly asked questions